mongodb/specifications/source/server-selection/server-selection.rst

 wire protocol flag (i.e. set or unset) to indicate the desired read preference and MUST NOT use a ``$readPreference`` query modifier.

-Therefore, when sending queries to a mongos, the following rules apply:
+Therefore, when sending queries to a mongos or load balancer, the following rules apply:

   - For mode 'primary', drivers MUST NOT set the ``slaveOK`` wire protocol flag and MUST NOT use ``$readPreference``